-In this month’s At the Helm, our President Victoria Jones spoke with Lisa Kelly-Croswell, Senior Vice President and Chief Human Resources Officer at Boston Medical Center.
+In this month’s At the Helm, Victoria Jones spoke with Lisa Kelly-Croswell, Senior Vice President and Chief Human Resources Officer at Boston Medical Center.
 Lisa discussed the importance to her and to BMC of delivering with measurable accomplishments and staying ahead of the curve.

 Victoria: You have a long background in the private sector.
 What was it about Boston Medical Center that drew you in?